-So peel your red potatoes, cut them into large chunks, and get a big pot of water on to boil.
+Peel your red potatoes, cut them into large chunks, and get a big pot of water on to boil.

 The next key to extra awesome mashed potatoes is to not skip the salt in that cooking water.
 And lots of it.
 Add in a few tablespoons to the cooking water, and don’t be shy about it.

 Do that by putting the potatoes in the pan right back onto your stove over low heat, and getting rid of that water.
 It only takes a couple of minutes, and be sure to watch that your burner isn’t too hot from the boiling.
 Give them a few stirs, and you’re set.

 That is the very best way to get gummy pastey potatoes.
 A regular old-fashioned potato masher is all you need, and just keep mashing and mixing until they are the consistency that you like.

-- 3 pounds red potatoes peeled
+- 3 pounds potatoes, peeled

-- 4 ounces cream cheese softened
+- 4 ounces cream cheese, softened

-- 1/2 cup salted butter softened
+- 1/2 cup salted butter, softened

 - 1/4-1/2 cup half and half